Gisela Schlüter: Early life

-Gisela Schlüter was born in Berlin and grew up in Dresden.
-Her father was an army officer and mother came from Czechoslovakia.
-She felt drawn to the stage at an early age.
-At first, she wanted to become a dancer and completed a corresponding training.
-At 1.76 m, however, she was too tall for such a stage career.
-Therefore, she took lessons from the Dresden actor Erich Ponto.
+Schlüter was born in Berlin and grew up in Dresden.
+Her father was an army officer and her mother came from Czechoslovakia.
+She studied acting the Dresden actor Erich Ponto.

 Career

 She began her acting career at the age of 19.
-In her first year of work, she was already involved in four film productions.
-After further films, she found her field of activity mainly in cabaret, so that she only had a few film appearances in the years that followed.
-After training and the first professional steps, she had her first stage appearance in Berlin with Günther Lüders as a partner in the tabloid play Caution Brigitte, in which she showed her talent as a quick speaker.
-A year later, she played alongside Liesl Karlstadt and Karl Valentin in the well-known Berlin cabaret of comedians.
-As a stage actress, Gisela Schlüter impressed with her versatility by dancing, singing, parodying and acting.
+In her first year of work she was in four film productions.
+Later she worked mainly in cabaret, with a few film appearances.
+Her stage debut was in Berlin in the tabloid play Caution Brigitte, in which she showed her talent as a quick speaker.

-Together with Brigitte Mira, she played in a Nazi propaganda series entitled Liese and Miese.
-“Liese” did everything right in the sense of Nazi propaganda in contrast to "Miese".
-Brigitte Mira as "Miese", however, had more sympathy with the audience than the "Liese" played by Gisela Schlüter, so that the Propaganda Ministry soon canceled the series as counterproductive.

-She also worked as a film actress, among others in We Dance Around the World (1939), The Tiger of Eschnapur (1937/38), A Night in May (1938), The Indian Tomb (1937/38), Six Days Home Leave (1941) and Our Auntie Is The Last (1973).
+Films she was in include We Dance Around the World (1939), The Tiger of Eschnapur (1937/38), A Night in May (1938), The Indian Tomb (1937/38), Six Days Home Leave (1941) and Our Auntie Is The Last (1973).
 In the post-war period, along with many theater tours, she was the star of the Hamburg cabaret revue Faust, part three.

-Gisela Schlüter had her first small television appearance in Vico Torriani's show Grüezi Vico.
-After numerous guest appearances in well-known television shows, she received her own television show on 25 January 1963 at the NDR in Hamburg, entitled Zwischenmahlzeit, in which she appeared as a comedian and entertainer.
+Schlüter had her first small television appearance in Vico Torriani's show Grüezi Vico.
+After guest appearances in television shows, she received her own television show on 25 January 1963 at the NDR in Hamburg, entitled Zwischenmahlzeit, in which she was a comedian and entertainer.
 During this time, she became a show master who, through her dominant verbal rhetoric, barely let her stage partners have their say.
 Her speaking speed (up to 482 syllables per minute) and her seemingly never-ending torrent of speech became her trademarks.
 This resulted in her nicknames "Lady Schnatterly" and "Chatterbox of the Nation".

-By the year 1982, Zwischenmahlzeit was broadcast four times a year, reaching ratings of up to 44%.
-In 1976, Gisela Schlüter received the Golden Camera from the television magazine HÖRZU for her show.
+In 1982 Zwischenmahlzeit was broadcast four times a year, reaching ratings of up to 44%.
+In 1976, Schlüter received the Golden Camera from the television magazine HÖRZU for her show.